Do you know ways to move forward on the path to emotional maturity in adults? I am going to share some of them in this article.

 - They find it very difficult to enter other people’s world

-- They are driven by the need of gratification
+- Emotional babies are driven by the need for gratification

-- They use others as objects in order to meet their own needs
+- They use others as objects to meet their own needs

 Adults whose level of emotional maturity is low are called “emotional children” and have the following characteristics:

-- Their true emotional maturity level is shown quickly when being under pressure, disappointment and in trouble
+- Their true emotional maturity level is shown quickly when under pressure, disappointment, and in trouble

 - They interpret disagreements as personal offenses.
 They feel hurt very easily

-- They complain, withdraw, manipulate, take revenge and are sarcastic when they do not get what they want
+- Emotional adults complain, withdraw, manipulate, take revenge, and are sarcastic when they do not get what they want

-- They find it very difficult to talk calmly, nicely and in a mature way about their needs and things they desire.
+- They find it very difficult to talk calmly, nicely, and maturely about their needs and things they desire

 There are also adults whose level of emotional maturity is medium, and they are called “emotional teenagers” and have the following characteristics: